 We are living in an exciting time – our nation is embracing diversity, equity and inclusion while also looking at the systems and inequities that have created major problems when it comes to opportunity, access and hope.

-For Native people like me, and the over 120,000 Native youth who Boys & Girls Clubs serve, it feels like there’s an opportunity in this more culturally-connected world to reclaim our stories and our history – and for other people to recognize and respect them.
+For Native people like me, and the more than 120,000 Native youth who Boys & Girls Clubs serve, it feels like there’s an opportunity in this more culturally-connected world to reclaim our stories and our history – and for other people to recognize and respect them.

 My name is Carla Knapp.
 I am a proud member of the Penobscot Indian Nation and child of the Bear Clan.
 It is my honor and privilege to lead Native Services at Boys & Girls Clubs of America.
 Together with my team of seven passionate, purpose-driven colleagues (all hailing from different tribal nations ourselves), we partner with tribes across the nation to bring Clubs to American Indian, Alaska Native, American Samoan and Hawaiian communities.